What to Eat & Not to Eat After Plastic Surgery

 After booking your plastic surgery appointment, preparation for your procedure begins.
 There are pre-and post-surgery health measures that need to be followed to have a safe and healthy procedure and recovery.
 All plastic surgeons will require you to cut smoking, alcohol, and even vitamins and supplements before your plastic surgery procedure.
-What you eat and don’t eat before your plastic surgery procedure can significantly impact the recovery process and results.
+What you eat and don’t eat after your plastic surgery procedure can significantly impact the recovery process and results.

 What to eat after your procedure